 I’m building the 1/144 F-14A and lost the important part.
 I never found it even I looked for it for two hours.
-I found 1 yen coin, 10 yen coin, a guitar pick, fishing weights and lure seal.
+I found 1 yen coin, 10 yen coin, a guitar pick, fishing weights, and a lure seal.
 It seems to have made the warp to the different dimensional space without being found.
 Strange.
 I have to consider the work desk condition in earnest.

 I put a trash box recently right under a work desk.
 Because it is comfortable to put away the dust and debris.
 Probably I dropped it in a trash box.
 I have found some parts distantly far away bedroom.
 The parts were caught on socks and fall over there.

 I reproduced the AN/ALR-23 infrared rays search tracker (IRST) parts from the stock of normal 1/144 F-14A.
 I used the material of softening in the hot water to make a mold and the polyester putty for casting.
 Mold is not so sharp, but the best way at the moment.
-Because motivation is lost as for the loss of parts, I’ll be careful in future.
+Because motivation is lost as for the loss of parts, I’ll be careful in the future.

 Preparation of painting, masking the small canopy.

 There are three kinds of selectable markings.
-Because I want to make a black F-14 same as the package, I choose a rabbit mark.
+Because I want to make a black F-14 the same as the package, I choose a rabbit mark.

 It is a small box, but the manual is very big, and there is much number of sheets, too.
-It’s quite detailed illustrations for 1/144 scale airplane kit.
+It’s quite detailed illustrations for a 1/144 scale airplane kit.

 I painted the parts in parallel that are attached later such as landing gear.
 Though it’s big size, the scratching post of the cat which I bought the other day is very useful for drying these small parts.
 I’d like to keep a cat, but we have a rabbit and… I’ don’t want his stressful life with a cat.